MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/threading-model.md

 > [!NOTE]
 > Object properties are also single threaded.
 > Ex.
-Calling CoreWebView2CookieManager.GetCookiesAsync(null) from a non-Main thread will call succeeds (cookies are returned), however attempting to access the cookie's property (e.g. c.Domain) will throw an exception.
+Calling CoreWebView2CookieManager.GetCookiesAsync(null) from a non-Main thread will succeed (cookies are returned), however attempting to access the cookie's property (e.g. c.Domain) will throw an exception.

 ## Re-entrancy